OmidChaghaneh/database_organizer/README.md

 - The file `metadata.xlsx` is created in your base data directory (e.g., `data/`).
 - Each row contains: `timestamp`, `acquisition_line`, `visit_id`, `exam_id`.
 - If you try to add the same sample (same acquisition_line, visit_id, exam_id) again, no duplicate row will be added.
-- The tool is robust to column name typos and data formatting issues in the Excel file.

 ---